-The Arts Advisory Commission welcomes Hamilton’s arts community to participate in The Big Picture 2017, an arts forum that will develop a dialogue between diverse members of the arts community and the City to identify the next steps in Hamilton’s cultural renewal.
-Participants are invited to reflect on the recent period of dramatic growth in Hamilton’s arts and cultural community with a goal of recognizing local successes and finding opportunities for further growth and improvement.
+The Arts Advisory Commission extends their thanks to the over 70 members of the arts community that came together for the Big Picture 2017.
+Participants reflected on the recent period of dramatic growth in Hamilton’s arts and cultural community and shared their ideas for finding opportunities for further growth and improvement.

 Moderated Panel Discussion Speakers